 From a franchisor’s perspective, a franchise broker is someone who identifies a qualified candidate for franchise ownership.
 Franchise Brokers are also referred to as Franchise Consultants, franchise referral consultants, and business consultants, and franchise business consultants.
 Although the names are interchangeable, the consultant definition is the same with all of the terms.

 When you look up the definition of broker, you will find a description of a person who buys and sells goods or assets for others.
 It’s not the same in the franchise world.
 Franchise Brokers don’t buy or sell goods.
 They find suitable candidates to help franchisors grow their brands.
 They wear several hats.
 When they are wearing their “business consultant hat,” they counsel aspiring franchise owners and help them find an ideal franchise.
 When they put on the “broker hat,” they are introducing franchisors to possible franchisees.
 With either role, these professionals make a huge difference every day by changing lives through franchise ownership.
 Whatever you call them, (Franchise Consultants or Franchise Brokers), one thing is clear: they make a difference every day.

 Franchise Consultants are Paid Commissions to Sell Franchises

-Similar to a real estate agent, a Franchise Consultant acts as intermediary between his client (potential Franchisee) and the Franchisor.
+Similar to a real estate agent, a Franchise Consultant acts as intermediary between his client (potential Franchisee) and the franchisor.
 The Franchise Consultant’s job is to determine what his client’s ideal business is and narrow down opportunities that best match the client’s interests, experience and resources.
 Just as there are multiple homes on the market to choose from, there are hundreds of opportunities— some of which the client may have never considered or heard of.
-In the end, The Franchise Consultant's most important job is to help his client decide which business is a good fit by explaining the pros and cons of various options.
+In the end, the Franchise Consultant's most important job is to help his client decide which business is a good fit by explaining the pros and cons of various options.